outerbounds/document-processing/pdf-app/README.md

 ### Set OpenAI key

+If you are running the services manually, you will need to set your OpenAI key in the backend service environment.

 Create a file call `.env` in the root directory and put only your OpenAI key in it.
 `docker-compose.yml` will include this file's variables to the `backend` container environment.